 When your time at Queen’s comes to an end you must consider what you will do next.
 Whether you have been studying, working, researching or accompanying someone doing any of these things, there is a change ahead.
 This section of our website is meant to provide you with information, resources and answers to some frequently asked questions about “What comes next?”

-Information about staying in Canada to work after your time at Queen’s can be found on our “Working in Canada” page.
+Information about staying in Canada to work after your time at Queen’s can be found at “Working in Canada“.

 Health Insurance for Temporary Workers

 Graduates/Workers in most of Canada qualify for health insurance through the province where they settle and work.
 A Post-Graduation Work Permit will qualify you for the Ontario Health Insurance Plan (OHIP) as long as you hold a work permit valid for at least six months that allows you to work in Canada, and you also have a formal agreement in place to work full-time for an employer situated in Ontario which sets out the employer’s name, your occupation, and states that you will be working for no less than six consecutive months.

 If you do not qualify for provincial health insurance coverage you should STRONGLY CONSIDER purchasing private health insurance.

 The Queen’s University International Centre (QUIC) cannot recommend one insurance provider over another but can provide a partial list of companies (in alphabetical order) that can offer coverage.
 (All telephone numbers are toll-free from within Canada)

 - Ingle International (1-866-324-6453)

 Please note that insurance coverage (and cost) will vary.
 Be sure to research your options.